Impact Wrestling TV preview: The lineup for Thursday's show - Pro Wrestling Dot Net

 Impact Wrestling is advertising the following matches and events for Thursday’s television show.

-Powell’s POV: Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
+Powell’s POV: The winners of the No. 1 contenders matches will challenge for titles at the Under Siege event that streams May 15 on Impact Plus.
+Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
 The Before The Impact pre-show airs at 6CT/7ET.
-The “Impact In 60” nostalgia show airs in between the Impact airings and will feature the best of TJP/Manik.
+The “Impact In 60” nostalgia show airs in between the Impact airings and will feature the best of Taylor Wilde.
 John Moore’s weekly Impact Wrestling television reviews are typically available shortly after the episodes air.
 My Hit List and members’ exclusive audio reviews are available every Friday.

 Be the first to comment